 With a single ExpressRoute circuit, there is no high availability for Trey Research.
-In the event Trey's redundant pair of edge devices that are servicing the ExpressRoute connectivity fail, there is not an additional ExpressRoute circuit to failover to.
+In the event Trey's redundant pair of edge devices that are servicing the ExpressRoute connectivity fail, there is not an extra ExpressRoute circuit to fail over to.
 This leaves Trey Research in a predicament as failing over to the internet will require manual reconfiguration and in some cases new IP addresses.
-If Trey wants to add high availability, the simplest solution is to add additional ExpressRoute circuits for each location and configure the circuits in an active/active manner.
+If Trey wants to add high availability, the simplest solution is to add extra ExpressRoute circuits for each location and configure the circuits in an active/active manner.

 Routing ExpressRoute for Office 365 with multiple locations